komposable/komponent/README.md

 ### Custom renderer

-Komponents supports using a custom renderer to customize renderering behaviour.
+Komponent supports using a custom renderer if you want to customize rendering behaviour.

+For instance, you can use this to add I18n to your properties:

 ```rb
 # frontend/components/button/button_component.rb